 At the September Fish and Wildlife Committee meeting, staff discussed with the Committee members options and a staff recommendation for a predation review.
 Many Council members had expressed interest in a science review of predation impacts in the Basin and some showed support for a Northern Pike-focused economic review.
 Additionally, the ISAB's draft 2019 Work Plan includes a potential review of predation management effectiveness to inform the 2014 Fish and Wildlife Program's measure to "determine the effectiveness of predator-management actions."
-Also, the Pacific Northwest Economic Region (PNWER) sent a letter of support to Member Norman and the Council for an economic review of the impact of Northern Pike in the Columbia River Basin.
+Also, the Pacific Northwest Economic Region (PNWER) and the Washington Recreation and Conservation Office sent letters of support to Fish and Wildlife Chairman Norman and the Council for an economic review of the impact of Northern Pike in the Columbia River Basin.